reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `balance-duration`: balances tour durations

 Each objective has optional parameters defined by `option` property:
-* `threshold`: a target coefficient of variation value which specifies desired minimum balancing level.
+* `threshold`: a target coefficient of variation (scale invariant statistical measure of dispersion) value which specifies desired minimum balancing level.
 All values below threshold are considered equal which helps the search algorithm to optimize conflicting objectives.

 It is recommended to set both option values to guide the search towards optimum for conflicting objectives, e.g. cost minimization and any of work balance.